"Oh yeah... that thing I need to do to not die."

 - In the Metalocalypse Episode "Tributeklok", the guys forget to eat because they don't have the Klokateers around to ring bells for them.

-- Jack Skellington from The Nightmare Before Christmas seem to be this (note that Sally brings him a food basket, so this is probably an usual occurrence).
+- Jack Skellington from The Nightmare Before Christmas seem to be this (that Sally brings him a food basket, so this is probably an usual occurrence).
 What is quite unusual is the fact that he needs to eat since he's Dem Bones.

 - Professor Isaac Sumdac in Transformers Animated tends to lose track of time whenever he holes himself up in his lab.